Amanda Airaghi, PA-C

 C.J.
 Butler, PA-C, ATC is a Physician Assistant within the Division of Hospital Medicine at Washington University.
 C.J. began his career as a high school athletic trainer working with the athletes of Collinsville High School for three years after receiving his Master of Athletic Training from Saint Louis University.
 Ultimately, C.J. went back to SLU and received his Physician Assistant, Master of Medical Science degree in 2023.
 C.J. is committed to providing comprehensive patient-centered care and developing plans specific for each individual person.

-Lauren Elliott, NP
+Lauren Elliott, DNP

-Lauren Elliott, NP
+Lauren Elliott, DNP

 Nurse Practitioner